-As the accounting profession prepares for the coming decade, it is becoming apparent that clients are demanding more, that technology can drive better ways of working, and that core beliefs previously driving the profession must now be re-evaluated.
+As the accounting profession prepares for the coming decade, there’s a confident realisation that clients are demanding more, technology can drive better ways of working, and core beliefs previously driving the profession should now be re-evaluated.

-The Practice of Now 2019, now in its third year, includes the findings of independent research surveying 3,000 accountants from all over the globe.
-The findings reveal the present and future working landscape for accountants, offering real-world perspectives on how today’s accountants can continue to thrive.
+The Practice of Now 2019, now in its third year, includes the findings of independent research surveying 3000 accountants from across the globe.
+The findings reveal what the working landscape for accountants looks like today as well as the future, offering real-world perspectives on how today’s accountants can continue to thrive.

 Download the report today to find out why accountancy is an evolving profession, how accountants are on the cusp of change, why a diverse workforce is needed to meet client expectations, and how accountants are building a practice ready for the third decade of the 21st century.